Aliases for RORA Gene

 Previous GeneCards Identifiers for RORA Gene

 The protein encoded by this gene is a member of the NR1 subfamily of nuclear hormone receptors.
 It can bind as a monomer or as a homodimer to hormone response elements upstream of several genes to enhance the expression of those genes.
 The encoded protein has been shown to interact with NM23-2, a nucleoside diphosphate kinase involved in organogenesis and differentiation, as well as with NM23-1, the product of a tumor metastasis suppressor candidate gene.
 Also, it has been shown to aid in the transcriptional regulation of some genes involved in circadian rhythm.
 Four transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Feb 2014]

 GeneCards Summary for RORA Gene

 RORA (RAR Related Orphan Receptor A) is a Protein Coding gene.
-Diseases associated with RORA include Atrial Tachyarrhythmia With Short Pr Interval and Hypoxia.
-Among its related pathways are Circadian rythm related genes and Innate Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with RORA include Intellectual Developmental Disorder With Or Without Epilepsy Or Cerebellar Ataxia and Hypoxia.
+Among its related pathways are Development and heterogeneity of the ILC family and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is RORB.

 Retinoic acid-related Orphan Receptors (RORs) are a family of orphan nuclear receptors that are believed to play a role in numerous physiological processes, including circadian rhythm and bone metabolism.
 The endogenous ligand for these receptors is not yet known.